pdjr-signalk/pdjr-skplugin-devantech/README.md

 __pdjr-skplugin-devantech__ operates autonomously but must be configured before use.

-If you are using a relay module from Devantech, then most likely the only configuration required will be to define the modules connected to your system.
+If you are using a relay device from Devantech, then most likely the only configuration required will be to define the modules connected to your system.